 Comment or notification style icons and speech bubbles have an emphasized border radius to help distinguish them.

-The overall style is consistent with all other icons, However, a small distinguishing feature such as a border radius increase can help a subset of symbols to stand out from the rest.
+The overall style is consistent with all other icons, However, a small distinguishing feature like a border radius increase can help a subset of symbols to stand out from the rest.
 The change in border radius impacts the grid system structure.
 This is an example of how flexible the grid system can be.

 A border radius that is 2px at size 16px will scale up to 4px at size 32px.